 Even serious craft bartenders like to have a little fun.
 That’s kind of the whole point of drinking, and the Family Traditions exemplifies that attitude.
-The playful highball comes from Kyle Beach, the general manager of Buxton Hall in Asheville, N.C, and its ingredient list reads like Appalachian magic: bourbon, house Mountain Dew and Tang, the concentrated orange drink powder popularized by astronauts in the early 1960s.
+The playful highball comes from Kyle Beach, the general manager of Buxton Hall in Asheville, North Carolina, and its ingredient list reads like Appalachian magic: bourbon, house-made Mountain Dew syrup and Tang, the concentrated orange drink powder popularized by astronauts in the early 1960s.

 - Garnish: Tang rim**

-Rim a Collins glass with a Tang rim** and set aside.
+Rim a Collins glass with a Tang rim** and fill with ice.

 Garnish with a lime wheel.

-*Dew syrup: Combine 4 cups sugar, zest of 10 limes, zest of 10 oranges, 4 tsp citric acid and 1 tsp malic acid in large container.
+*Dew syrup: Combine 4 cups sugar, zest of 10 limes, zest of 10 oranges, 4 teaspoons citric acid and 1 teaspoon malic acid in large container.
 Let sit for 3 hours or up to 1 day.
-Add 8 oz fresh orange juice, 2 oz fresh lime juice and 4 cups hot water and stir to dissolve sugar.
-Strain through chinois to remove solids.
+Add 8 ounces fresh orange juice, 2 ounces fresh lime juice and 4 cups hot water and stir to dissolve sugar.
+Strain through a fine-meshed strainer to remove solids.
 Store in the refrigerator.
 Makes enough for around 16 servings.

-**Tang rim: Rim the glass with a mixture of 1/2 cup ground dried orange peel, 1/2 cup sugar and a 1/8 tsp citric acid.
+**Tang rim: Mix together 1/2 cup ground dried orange peel, 1/2 cup sugar and 1/8 teaspoon citric acid.